sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

-As in the [quick start](#quick-start) and in the [parallel shock](#parallel-shock) example, we examine a collisionless shock with compression ratio $r$ that propagates through through an astrophysical plasma, e.g. the interstellar medium.
+As in the [quick start](#quick-start) and in the [parallel shock](#parallel-shock) example, we examine a collisionless shock with compression ratio $r$ that propagates through an astrophysical plasma, e.g. the interstellar medium.
 Particles are injected at a constant rate $Q$ with an energy determined by $p_{\text{inj}}$ at the position of the shock wave.
 They are scattered in the up- and downstream at a frequency $\nu$ and, thus, undergo